-To get order forms and information about filling your prescriptions by mail call Customer Service or visit our website at priorityhealth.com/mpsers.
+To get order forms and information about filling your prescriptions by mail call Customer Service or visit our website at prioritymedicare.com.
 If you use a mail-order pharmacy that is not in the plan's network, your prescription will not be covered.